carringtone-byte/trimodal-qnn-grokking/README.md

 # Tri-Modal and QNN Grokking

-This research release studies how neural and simulated quantum models learn modular addition across number, text, and image representations.
+We study how neural and simulated quantum models learn modular addition across number, text, and image representations.
 It combines three related questions: